LAD-PUCRS/Arena_SARS-BCG/2-ModelComplexByArenaDispatcher/README.md

 After it begins, it will communicate with the Docker daemons of every machine described in `dispatcher/hosts.cfg`, coordinating the creation of containers for modelling all complexes in parallel.
 Whenever a container finishes it exports the modelled complexes along with log files and stores it on the machine running `ArenaDispatcher`.

 In case a problem occurs while running `ArenaDispatcher` (for example machine restarts), the user should begin the execution of `dispatcher/start.py` again.
-It should be capable of recovering the information of its previous execution without the need to starr from the begining.
+It should be capable of recovering the information of its previous execution without the need to start from the begining.

 **Post Processing**